sendgrid/sendgrid-nodejs/README.md

 #### Email ####
 Email is the object that will help you easily perpare your message to be sent.

+NOTE: anything that is available in the Email constructor is available for use in both the `sendgrid.send` and `sendgrid.smtp` functions.

 To get started create an Email object:

 ```javascript